janosh/gatsby-source-google-scholar/readme.md

 ## Usage

-Include the plugin in your `gatsby-config` and specify your query.
+Include the plugin in your `gatsby-config` and specify your queries.

 ```js
 // gatsby-config.js